RULE 2-510. SUBPOENAS--COURT PROCEEDINGS AND DEPOSITIONS

 MD Rules, Rule 2-510

-(3) A subpoena may not be used for any other purpose.
+(3) Except as otherwise permitted by law, a subpoena may not be used for any other purpose.
 If the court, on motion of a party or on its own initiative, after affording the alleged violator an opportunity for a hearing, finds that a person has used or attempted to use a subpoena or a copy or reproduction of a subpoena form for a purpose other than one allowed under this Rule, the court may impose an appropriate sanction, including an award of a reasonable attorney's fee and costs, the exclusion of evidence obtained as a result of the violation, and reimbursement of any person inconvenienced for time and expenses incurred.

 (3) An attorney of record in a pending action who is a registered user under Rule 20-101 may obtain from the clerk through MDEC, for use in that action, an electronic version of a blank form of subpoena containing the clerk's signature and the seal of the court, which the attorney may download, print, and fill in before service.